Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Hybrid qubits for quantum computation

 Moreover, in the presence of photon loss, $\mathrm{B}_\mathcal{C}$ can detect a single photon loss in CV part through detecting the parity change of the cat state to odd, i.e., when a total odd number of photons is detected.
 This is thanks to the bosonic cat-code error correction in the CV part.
 The hybrid fusion thus can yield the outcome successfully that contains $X$ error with a slightly changed rate from $ P_X $ (see Appendix~\ref{sec:FusionCV}).
-If two or more photons are lost, $Z$ errors remain undetected in the fusion measurement outcome, as we analyze in the Methods.
-The explicit expression of the $X$ error rate $P_X$ and the $Z$ error rate $P_Z$ are derived in Appendix~\ref{sec:ErrorModel}.
+If two or more photons are lost, $Z$ errors remain undetected in the fusion measurement outcome, as we analyze in the following section.